HarcourtsAcademy/grav-ha-user/pages/02.courses/12.sales/03.gsthw/gsthw.md

 ---

-A blended learning programme incorporating online learning, in-class training and in-the-field projects, this programme provides the required qualifications for industry certification.
-Throughout the programme we’ve provided real life examples that have worked for some of our most successful sales consultants.
+A blended learning program incorporating online learning, in-class training and in-the-field projects, this program provides the required qualifications for industry certification.
+Throughout the program we’ve provided real life examples that have worked for some of our most successful sales consultants.
 Let their experience guide you along your journey.

 ===